 Ans: The technological changes associated with this period are:

 Q5.
-What were some of the major religious developments period of 700 to 1750?
+What were some of the major religious developments during this period?

 Ans: The major religious developments during this period:

 Q6.
 In what ways has the meaning of the term “Hindustan” changed over the centuries?

 Ans: The meaning of the term "Hindustan" changed over the centuries:

 Q7.
 How were the affairs of jatis regulated?

 Ans: During this period, several social and economic differences emerged among the people, which led to the introduction of Jatis or sub-castes, where people were ranked on the basis of their occupations and backgrounds.
 The affairs of jatis were regulated by an assembly of elders known as the jati panchayat in some areas.
 The jatis were required to follow the rules of their villages, which were governed by a chieftain.